-We celebrate National Space Day on the first Friday in May, or on May 6 this year.
+We celebrate National Space Day on the first Friday in May, which is May 5 this year.
 It was created to inspire all of us in the pursuit of knowledge and progress.
 There’s so much going on in the universe, it definitely deserves a day to reflect on everything!
 Though it’s unlikely you’ll be able to celebrate in outer space, you can still take part in your own corner of the universe with our gravity-defying facts, figures, and ideas for getting involved this National Space Day.

 History of National Space Day

 We could say that National Space Day’s history starts at the beginning of the universe itself, when an intense pressure and temperature resulted in the Big Bang, exploding the universe and everything in it into existence.

 Ever since, the curious-minded have been fascinated with space and its state of feeling so near and yet so far.
 Whilst early cultures identified things in the sky as gods or spirits, it was the ancient Greeks who developed the study of planets and stars into something resembling the astronomy we know today.
 Although the heliocentric system was first suggested by the ancient Greeks, the theory wasn’t developed and published until 1543 when Copernicus outlined his ideas about the planets revolving around the sun.

 Astronomy was further advanced by Galileo Galilei in the 17th century, who has often been referred to as ‘the father of astronomy’ due to his avid pursuit of it against the wishes of his patrons, colleagues, and even the Pope.
 He invented important apparatus for observing space and proving his theories, although he spent much of his life under house arrest for his work.